 In 1829, the Canadians opened the privately-financed Welland Canal, which provided a navigable link between Lake Ontario and Lake Erie and eliminated the need to haul vessels overland.
 Despite this improvement, enough sailing and steam vessels remained on the Niagara River to justify a light at the river’s mouth.

-The following report on the Niagara Lighthouse was made in 1838 by Naval Lieutenant C.T.
-Platt.
-“This light is situated on the mess-house, within Fort Niagara, at an elevation of 70 feet above the water.
+The following report on Fort Niagara Lighthouse was made in 1838 by Naval Lieutenant Charles T. Platt: “This light is situated on the mess-house, within Fort Niagara, at an elevation of 70 feet above the water.
 It is a good light-house, situated at a point convenient for the mariner, and the excellent order in which it is conducted gives high credit to the keeper.
 It is lighted with 9 lamps and an equal number of reflectors, fixed.”

 While waiting for funds for a new lighthouse, the keeper’s dwelling was reshingled and equipped with shutters and rain gutters, and a woodshed, privy, and a barn were built for the keeper.